After my post on the beauty benefits of rose water, a lot of you have been asking whether it’s possible to make this fragrant multi-tasker at home.

 How to make rose water at home: With all the bells & whistles

-- Fill the bottom of an enamel canning or stock pot with 4 quarts of rose petals.
+- Fill the bottom of an enamel canning or stock pot with 4 quarts of rose blossoms.

 - Pour distilled water over them until they are just covered.
-The rim should be at least a couple inches higher than the water.
-If you have a canning rack, you can set the bowl on top of that so it doesn’t sit directly over the heat; else a pyrex loaf dish underneath the bowl would do the trick.
+The rim should be a few inches higher than the water.
+If you have a canning rack, you can set the bowl on top so it’s not directly over the heat; a Pyrex loaf dish underneath the bowl would do the trick.

-- Cover the pot with its lid, but position the lid upside down so that you have a dipped “container” to hold the ice on top (to be added later).
+- Cover the pot with its lid, but position it upside down so you have a dipped “container” to hold the ice on top (to be added later).

 - Now turn on the heat and bring the water to a boil.